SINGAPURA

 were used for example on the Regimental Colours of the Straits Settlements

-were embellished by adding a helmet lambrequined Gules and Or, and the date
+embellished by adding a helmet lambrequined Gules and Or, and the date 1867: Embellished achievement of

 the Straits Settlements as on paper money, 1940-’41.
 The lambrequines are Gules and Or. |